Harish-2502/CCC-Team-72/couchdb/README.md

 ## Cluster management

-(First run the "Set node IP addresses, electing the first as "master node" and admin credentials" above.)
+For Linux-based system first run the "Set node IP addresses, electing the first as "master node" and admin credentials" above.
+For MacOS, change the IP addresses as needed, using the ones specified i nthe `run.sh` script under the `macos` directory.

 Fauxton user interface (`http://172.17.0.2:5984/_utils`).